darck0071/ai-development-partner/docs/SETUP.md

 3. Paste the complete system prompt
 4. Save and start using

-## For ChatGPT (OpenAI)
+## For Grok (x.ai)
-1. Go to ChatGPT settings
+1. Go to Grok settings
 2. Find "Custom Instructions"
-3. Paste in "How would you like ChatGPT to respond?"
+3. Paste in "How would you like Grok to respond?"
 4. Enable for new chats

 ## For Local AI Models